 The internet has led to something of a work revolution – at least in the US.
-More than 50 percent of workers do some kind of “virtual working,” meaning that many are being productive outside of the office.
+More than 50% of workers do some kind of “virtual working,” meaning that many are being productive outside of the office.
 What’s more, the trend is growing fast, with thousands of new employees finding new remote roles every day.
+So how can you effectively display virtual team leadership in these changing time?

 Virtual working provides both opportunities and challenges to leaders.
 The opportunities include things like a happier workforce, higher productivity, fewer commutes, and more time spent working on a given day.
 The challenges are behavioral and managerial.
 How do you inspire a team of people to work hard who aren’t in close physical proximity?
 It seems like a radically different way of doing things.